 My own personal portfolio tilts toward these factors and closely resembles the portfolio below.

 Felix notes that newer financial products with “Factor” in the name ironically tend to deliver poor factor exposure and carry higher fees.

 There are low-cost ETF products that have existed for many years which are better positioned to deliver on factor premiums than most so-called factor funds.
 A fund that is called a factor fund seems to automatically command a higher fee despite not being positioned to deliver on factor returns.”

 As such, the model portfolio here is conveniently constructed with popular, low-fee ETFs.
-At the time of writing, there exist no good products to specifically target the Profitability and Investment factors, but we do get some convenient exposure to Profitability via the U.S. small cap value ETF noted below.
+We also get some convenient exposure to Profitability via the U.S. small cap value ETFs noted below.

 The Ben Felix Model Portfolio Asset Allocation